8 Making maps with Python

 8.2.4 Labels

 Labels are often useful to annotate maps and identify the location of specific features.
 GIS software, as opposed to matplotlib, has specialized algorithms for label placement, e.g., to avoid overlaps between adjacent labels.
-Furthermore, editing in graphical editing software is sometimes used for fine tuning of label placement.
+Furthermore, editing in graphical editing software is sometimes used for fine-tuning of label placement.
 Nevertheless, simple labels added within the Python environment can be a good starting point, both for interactive exploration and sharing analysis results.

 To demonstrate it, suppose that we have a layer nz1 of regions comprising the New Zealand southern Island.